eebrowning/forum-lite/API_README/Authentication.md

  **Note**:
- - userId will be issued automatically to ensure unique ids, and will look like "77ecd3b95408311fe678eb77". 'userId's will be required to make comments and posts, as they are associated by them.
+ - userId will be issued automatically to ensure unique ids, and will look something like "64ecd3b95408311fe678eb77". 'userId's will be required to make comments and posts, as they are associated by them.
  - the "Token" from the login or registration is needed, be sure to save in local storage or cookies for a time
  - note that the input password gets turned into a hash: that's how user passwords appear to the database so only the users 'know' their password.